DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Order

 Plug and Play:

-If you have a recent model computer and a recent model HDTV then Windows Plug and Play should automatically set up and activate the video output at the proper resolution and refresh rate.
+If you have a recent model computer and a recent model HDTV then Windows Plug and Play should automatically set up and activate the video signal output at the proper resolution and refresh rate for the HDTV.
+You'll then see your Windows Desktop on the HDTV.
+With some older computers the HDTV may need to be already connected when the computer is powered up.
 In other cases you may need to adjust the display output manually using Windows Display Properties or Advanced Display Properties, or if provided, a custom Control Panel supplied by the manufacturer of the graphics/video card.

 Laptops:

-For Laptops you will need to use one of the External Video Output connectors.
-Many new Laptops have digital DVI or HDMI outputs in addition to an analog VGA output.
-As described above Windows Plug and Play should take care of everything automatically when you plug in an external display.
-With some older computers the display may need to be already connected when the computer is powered up.
-In some cases you may need to press a Function Key to manually activate the external display.
-In many cases a laptop will simultaneously support both the internal LCD display and the external display.
+For Laptops you will need to use one of the External Display or Video Output connectors.
+Most newer Laptops have digital DVI or HDMI outputs in addition to an analog VGA output.
+As described above Windows Plug and Play should take care of everything automatically when you plug in an external display or HDTV.
+In some cases you may need to press a special Function Key to manually activate the external display.
+Frequently there are many different possible output combinations so you many have to press the Function Key several times to obtain the outputs you want.
+While most Laptops will simultaneously support both the internal LCD display and an external display, if the Laptop screen has a resolution lower than your HDTV it will probably limit the output resolution.
+In that case, you will need to make the HDTV the primary display or the only active display by cyclically pressing the Function Key until you get the combination you want.

 DisplayMate Editions recommended for HDTV Set Up and Calibration: